Curriculum Detail

 • Ancient Pompeii as a resource to the past

-• The study of the Greek and Roman world also includes history, religion, philosophy, women’s and gender studies, dramatic arts, and much more
+• The study of the Greek and Roman world including history, religion, philosophy, women’s and gender studies, dramatic arts, and much more

 • Guest lectures by colleagues from different departments (history, English, math, physics, art) to increase the understanding of the connections made to our modern world

-This class is taught in English.
-A background in Latin is helpful, but not necessary.
+Note: A background in Latin is helpful, but not necessary

 Requires Department Chair Approval

-This course is a continuation of American Sign Language.
-In ASL II, students will continue to build vocabulary, fingerspell, and learn the grammatical processes of American Sign Language.
+This course is a continuation of American Sign Language 1A and will use the textbook purchased in ASL 1A.
+In ASL 1B, students will continue to build vocabulary, fingerspell, and learn the grammatical processes of American Sign Language.
 This course is designed to further develop the student’s receptive and expressive skills in American Sign Language.
 Emphasis will be on applying principles of sign language through discourse.
 Deaf Culture and its community will also be further explored.
-This course will be offered in the spring and is inclusive to students who qualify for a language waiver.

 Our Faculty